mufflyt/tyler/README.md

 devtools::install_github("mufflyt/tyler")
 ```

-# Add in hospital information data.
+### Add in hospital information data from the AHA scraper!!!!

 # Workflow
 1) Gather all the physician data that is needed: